Pensive1/FEM-age-calculator-app/README.md

   The 'e' _(Eulers number)_, '+' and '-' values are used to represent numbers.
 However, 'e' or 'E' sets the `badInput` validation value to `true`, triggering the field's invalid state.

   On top of validating against bad inputs, it improves the user experience to prevent these characters from being entered.

+#### Deployment (GitHub Pages)

+I [learned how to deploy an automated vite app](https://vitejs.dev/guide/static-deploy) build using GitHub Actions and configuring `vite.config` accordingly.
+This was my first time working with GitHub Actions and would love to learn more things I could automate.

 ### Continued development